 she/her/hers

-Strategic Communications Intern
+Strategic Communications Specialist

 Audrey is currently a journalism student at the University of Missouri.
 Originally from southwest Kansas, she came to MU to push herself out of her comfort zone and explore different opportunities.
 In pursuit of her Bachelor of Journalism with an emphasis in Cross-Platform Editing and Producing, Audrey’s background in journalism allows her to be well-adapt to many different skill sets within the field.
 She enjoys telling people’s stories through writing and photography, and finding new and innovative ways to connect organizations with their community with an aim to promote and entertain.
 In her experience working with newspapers, magazines and yearbooks, she’s covered campus and community events as both a reporter and a photographer.
 Audrey has designed and produced pieces that are truthful, appealing and entertaining, and holds accuracy and equity in high regard when it comes to her work.